barryclark/jekyll-now/_posts/2017-1-24-Greetings.md

 ---
 layout: post
 title: Greetings!
-published: false
+published: true
+category: Random
 ---

-I'm just investigating how this all works for me.
-You can find out a tiny bit more about me by clicking below.
-Possibly.
+I'm just investigating how this all works.